-The Cross family business was founded in Providence (Rhode Island) in 1846 by Richard Cross where they manufactured gold and silver casings for pencils.
-Richard’s son, Alonzo T Cross inherited the business from his father and developed a host of innovations including the predecessors of the mechanical pencil and modern ball-pen.
+The Cross family business was founded in Providence (Rhode Island) in 1846 by Richard Cross who manufactured gold and silver casings for pencils.
+Richard’s son, Alonzo T Cross, inherited the business from his father and developed a host of innovations including the predecessors of the mechanical pencil and modern ball-pen.

-Cross pens are the essence of understatement and their simple, Art Deco lines make them timeless.
-The ladies’ Classic Century is elegant and its Sterling Silver body acquires an allure with age – a patina that should only rarely be cleaned.
+Cross pens are the essence of understatement and their simple, iconic and fine Art Deco lines make them timeless.
+The ladies’ Classic Century is elegant and its Sterling Silver body acquires an allure with age – a patina that, in my view, should only rarely be cleaned.

 I was in New York looking for a gift for my wife and there is something classically American about this iconic and authentic pen that forms part of a range that was launched in 1946.
 Its patented twist-action barrel sparked a design revolution and its sleek profile has found an army of loyal fans.

 Cross is, perhaps, not regarded as being a foremost luxury brand but for me the range, style and workmanship are underrated.
-The Classic Century is an authentic American classic.
+The Classic Century is an authentic American classic with a trade mark design that evokes the majesty of certain of New York’s skyline.
+See our earlier post on The iconic Chrysler Building Chrysler Building, New York City

 In 2013 the business of AT Cross was purchased by Clarion Capital Partners LLC.